alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

     NSArray<Error *> *errors = sensorData.errorArray;
     ```

 -  Implement this method `updateEventNetworkStatus`  to get status about whether event  being sent to sixgill server or not.
-This method gives `status` as EventNetworkStatus and `timestamp`  as int64_t id (event_id) for which event this status update came.
+This method gives `status` as EventNetworkStatus and `timestamp`  as int64_t id (event_id for which event this status update came).
     - EventNetworkStatus is an enum with following cases:
         - EventNetworkStatusUnsent: Event not sent to sixgill server.
         - EventNetworkStatusRetrying: Event not sent to sixgill server but trying to send it.